Error analysis of tau-leap simulation methods: Assumptions on the model

-Models that satisfy assumptions $(i)$ and $(ii)$ above have an important property that we will detail here and make use of later.
+Models that satisfy assumptions (i) and (ii) above have an important property that we will detail here and make use of later.
 Let $x(t)$ denote the solution to the deterministic initial value problem